PiresMA/epidemic_like_models/README.md

 Propagation of public violence
+* Patten, S. B., and J. A. Arboleda-Florez.
+"Epidemic theory and group violence."
+Social psychiatry and psychiatric epidemiology 39.11 (2004): 853-856.
 * Wiley, Shari A., Michael Z. Levy, and Charles C. Branas.
 "The Impact of Violence Interruption on the Diffusion of Violence: A Mathematical Modeling Approach."
 Advances in the Mathematical Sciences.
 Springer International Publishing, 2016.
 225-249.
 * Nizamani, Sarwat, Nasrullah Memon, and Serge Galam.
 "From public outrage to the burst of public violence: An epidemic-like model."
 Physica A: Statistical Mechanics and its Applications 416 (2014): 620-630.
 * Loftin, Colin.
 "Assaultive violence as a contagious social process."
 Bulletin of the New York Academy of Medicine 62.5 (1986): 550.